nablarch/nablarch-document/en/application_framework/application_framework/libraries/validation/bean_validation.rst

 When an error occurs in the validation performed with action handlers such as :ref:`Correlation validation with the database <bean_validation-database_validation>`, sometimes it may be required to highlight the target item as an error on the screen.

-In this case, as shown in the implementation example below, an error message is built using :java:extdoc:`ValidationUtil#createMessageForProperty <nablarch.core.validation.ValidationUtil.createMessageForProperty(java.lang.String-java.lang.String-java.lang.Object...)>` and the :java:extdoc:`ApplicationException <nablarch.core.message.ApplicationException>` is thrown.
+In this case, as shown in the implementation example below, an error message is built using :java:extdoc:`ValidationUtil#createMessageForProperty <nablarch.core.validation.ValidationUtil.createMessageForProperty(java.lang.String,java.lang.String,java.lang.Object...)>` and the :java:extdoc:`ApplicationException <nablarch.core.message.ApplicationException>` is thrown.

 .. code-block:: java